 Whether you want to access clean energy for your home or business but can’t (or prefer not to) install a system on your roof, are a solar professional looking to understand emerging markets, or just want to expand access to clean energy in your area, getting familiar with community solar can can open new opportunities.

 In today’s installment, we’ll explore the variety of ways that community solar projects can be structured, how these different models work, and some of the complexities that project developers and participants need to consider.

 What is Community Solar?

 Just to quickly review, NREL defines community solar as a solar-electric system that provides power and/or financial benefit to multiple community members.
 While there are a number of different models for community solar, this definition highlights its core characteristic: It provides a way for a solar project to supply energy to multiple homes and businesses, and reduce their utility bills, without being located on their premises.

 Community solar projects come in a variety of forms and because the sector is still emerging new approaches may arise.
 However, a few dominant models for community solar have been developed to date.

 How Members Participate: Subscription vs. Ownership Models

-From the perspective of participant experience, it is helpful to think of community solar arrangements in two broad categories: subscription and ownership models.
-In an ownership model, customers buy specific panels or a share in the array to meet their desired level of energy.
+From the perspective of participant experience, it’s helpful to think of community solar arrangements in two broad categories: subscription and ownership models.
+In an ownership model, customers buy specific panels or a share in the array to meet their desired level of energy production.
 In a subscription model, the project is owned by a third-party, like the local utility or a company, and community members subscribe to a portion of the energy it produces.

-Ownership-based community solar projects, as you might expect, require upfront payment by participants for their portion of the project, much as if a household or business was paying cash for a solar installation on their own property.
-Participants then receive credit for the actual amount of energy their portion of the project produced, either as a direct credit on their utility bill or through some other arrangement.
+Ownership-based community solar projects require upfront payment by participants for their portion of the project, much as if a household or business was paying cash for a solar installation on their own property.
+Participants then receive credit for the actual amount of energy their portion of the project produces, either as a direct credit on their utility bill or through some other arrangement.

 Who Administers Community Solar Projects?